 Features are the fundamental building blocks driving the growth of your products.
 They represent the incremental units of technical and non-technical work that carry out your strategic goals and initiatives.

 Features are defined with descriptions, requirements, attachments, and mockups that articulate the exact challenge that you are trying to solve.
-Add focus and intention to each of your features by linking them to the strategy of your product and/or product line.
+Add focus and intention to each of your features by linking them to the strategy of your product and/or product line, or by linking them to other Aha! records.
 Once defined, features are assigned to a release and shared with your teams.

 Create new features

-There are many ways to create feature cards in Aha! for Product, including directly in releases and roadmaps, and by importing them from a project management platform.
+There are many ways to create feature cards in Aha!, including directly in releases and roadmaps, and by importing them from a project management platform.

 To start, we will focus on some of the most common ways to create features.

 - The first (and simplest) way is to click the + icon in the top-right corner of any page.
 From there, click Feature and complete the Create feature modal with all necessary information.

 - The second way is to navigate to the Features tab and click the Add feature button, either at the top of the page or at the bottom of each release column.
 The same Create feature modal will appear — add all the details you need.

 - The third way to create a feature is to promote it from an idea in your ideas portal.
 Sometimes stakeholder ideas are important enough to promote straight to a feature, and Aha! allows you to do that at the click of a button.

 Once you have created a feature, you will see a green box containing a hyperlink to your new feature inside.
 Click it to see the detail drawer for your feature and adjust or add any details.
 Click the X button to close the detail drawer or the Details button to see full-page feature details.